 15. Use better collaboration tools

 Integrated tools like Blink encourage effective teamwork because they put all of the resources employees need to collaborate in one place.
-There are information management tools, sharing tools, scheduling tools, team project and task management tools, and admin tools in one place, so teams don’t have to waste a lot of time switching between platforms.
+There are information management tools, agile project management tools, sharing tools, scheduling tools, team project and task management tools, and admin tools in one place, so teams don’t have to waste a lot of time switching between platforms.